Table of Contents

 The collenchyma cells play an important role in the plant tissue because they help to provide structural support for the plants.

-The collenchyma cells are thin-walled, elongated cells that have a small amount of cytoplasm and lack large vacuoles.
+The collenchyma cells are elongated cells that have a small amount of cytoplasm and lack large vacuoles.
 They are usually found between bundles of vascular tissues or around the outside of vascular bundles.

 - Collenchyma is a plant tissue that, along with parenchyma, makes up the bulk of plant tissues.